AVEDA SUPPORTS CLIMATE ACTION TO MEET THE PARIS AGREEMENT

-Minnesota is the home of our primary manufacturing facility, our company headquarters, our Midwest Distribution Center, and the Aveda Institute Minneapolis.
+Minnesota is the home of our primary manufacturing facility, our company headquarters and our Midwest Distribution Center.
 We purchase the following credits and offsets to cover the energy use of these locations:

 Electricity: we purchase wind-generated electricity directly from our electric utility, Xcel Energy, via a program called Windsource®, This program enables us to support the development of wind power equal to our energy use, helping address our carbon footprint because wind energy is produced without air emissions like carbon dioxide and sulfur dioxide, uses no water, and doesn't need water treatment during production.
 In addition, a solar photovoltaic system on our headquarters rooftop provides a small amount of the energy we use.

 Natural Gas: Aveda also purchases carbon offsets from NativeEnergy generated by wind farms to cover the carbon emissions resulting from the natural gas used for hot water and building heating systems.

 U.S. corporate locations beyond Minnesota

 Aveda purchases wind-generated renewable energy credits and carbon offsets from NativeEnergy for the electricity used and carbon emissions from use of natural gas at our corporate owned Aveda Institute in New York City, Experience Centers around the country, and our Los Angeles Distribution Center, which also generates a portion of its electricity with a rooftop solar photovoltaic system.
 As further explained below, some of the offsets we have purchased for this purpose are being realized over a period of more than two years.

 Third party manufacturing offset purchases